-UNIT 3: French Revolution UNIT 4: American Revolution Examine a range of triggers that can lead to revolution.
-Understanding the interplay between groups and individuals and assess how they can be instrumental in challenging the status quo and contribute to the outbreak of revolution.
-Explore the aftereffects of revolution on the new regime.
-Understand the triggers that caused the Revolutionary War.
-Examining how the Sons of Liberty ignited a spark for independence.
-Analyse the struggles facing the new nation of America.
-Examine how much society changed after the American Revolution.
+UNIT 4: Russian Revolution

+- Examine a range of triggers that can lead to revolution. - Understanding the interplay between groups and individuals and assess how they can be instrumental in challenging the status quo and contribute to the outbreak of revolution. - Explore the aftereffects of the 1915 and 1917 revolutions on the new regime.